DFE-Digital/service-manual-drafts/content/index.md

 * [Style guide](https://www.gov.uk/guidance/style-guide/a-to-z-of-gov-uk-style)

 We are part of the user-centred design profession family.
 You can [find what we do and what skills you need to become one](https://www.gov.uk/guidance/content-designer).

+The [digital communications team](https://educationgovuk.sharepoint.com/sites/how-do-i/SitePages/communications-publish-gov-uk.aspx) have provided a guide on what you need to do in order to get content published on GOV.UK

+They also have published the DFE content strategy which is worth a read to [understand how we (DfE) approach content on GOV.UK](https://educationgovuk.sharepoint.com/sites/how-do-i/SitePages/communications-dfe-govuk-content-strategy.aspx).

+If you do not have access to the guidance please email the team: [insert]

 The following guidance will help you understand how we can work togther: